C / CH

 tʃoːkɑ

-to weep, cry; for animals to make various sounds (e.g. to roar, to bray, or for birds to sing) (see Molina and Lockhart); and for comments on this as an approved behavior, see attestations
+to weep, cry; for animals to make various sounds (e.g. to roar, bray, growl, or for birds to sing) (see Molina and Lockhart); and for comments on this as an approved behavior, see attestations

 to cry.